 For example, people who have bariatric procedures experience less acid reflux which means no more waking up at midnight with pain and discomfort.

-They also experience improved energy levels, back pains go away, depression lessens or completely disappears, and bariatric patients generally feel better overall!
-In addition, those who have bariatrics surgery don’t just lose weight, but they gain a new lease on life as well!
+Aside from better energy levels, back pains disappear, depression lessens or completely disappears, and bariatric patients generally feel better!
+Those who undergo bariatric surgery not only lose weight, but also gain a new lease on life.

 What should you know before going into bariatric surgery?